Table of Contents

 Don't try to stop your dog from swallowing their tongue when they are having a seizure; they won't, but they might bite you accidentally.

 As the saying goes, it's best to let sleeping dogs lie.
-If you wake your dog up by touching or shaking them while they are convulsing, they may bite you.
+If you wake your dog up by touching or shaking them while they are dreaming, they may bite you.
 If you have to wake them up, try to do it vocally and gently, from a distance.

-- Multiple seizures in 30 days
+- Multiple isolated seizures in a 6-month period

 Phenobarbital and potassium bromide are the most common seizure medications, but there are some others, including Zonisamide and Keppra.